 The Congress is organised into a number of plenary sessions:

-On Wednesday, we have sessions entitled The Crohn’s Disease Paradigm: Shifting Sands; The Thickened Ileum: More Than Meets the Eye; Traumatic Fistula and Sphincter Injury; and Rectal Troubles.
+On Wednesday, we have sessions entitled The Crohn’s Disease Paradigm: Shifting Sands; The Thickened Ileum: More Than Meets the Eye; Overcoming the Taboo of Perineal Injuries; and Rectal Challenges.

-On Thursday, we have two seminar rooms, Room One features To Reconstruct or Not: Rectal Cancer and IBD; Acute Anastomotic Leaks: Avoidance and Coping Strategies; and Complex Cancer: How to Achieve the Goldilocks Operation.
-Room Two presents The In-Betweeners: Bridging the Adolescent Gap; Managing IBD in the Golden Years; Endoscopy: is the intervention the right one?; and Endoscopy: advanced polyp management.
+On Thursday, we have two seminar rooms, The Frederick Salmon Room features To Reconstruct or Not: Rectal Cancer and IBD; Acute Anastomotic Leaks: Avoidance and Coping Strategies; Endoscopy: is the intervention the right one?; and Endoscopy: advanced polyp management.
+The Cuthbert Dukes Room presents The In-Betweeners: Bridging the Adolescent Gap; Managing IBD in the Golden Years; and Complex Cancer: How to Achieve the Goldilocks Operation.

-We conclude our symposium with a session with all the leading lights coming together for what should be an enlightening and entertaining discussion, ‘Leadership in Healthcare at a Time of Uncertainty’.
+We conclude our symposium with a session with all the leading lights coming together for what should be an enlightening and entertaining discussion, ‘Leadership in Healthcare at a Time of Uncertainty – Patient-Centered Change During Uncertain Times’.

-We would like to take this opportunity to express our gratitude to all sponsors for their support and contribution to this Congress.
+We would like to take this opportunity to express our gratitude to all supporters for their asssitance and contribution to this Congress.

-We hope that you will find the next few days interesting, stimulating, educational and, at times, controversial.
+We hope that you find the conference interesting, stimulating, educational and, at times, controversial.

 Prof. Naila Arebi, Dean